Serves 3+

 The appearance of your roast is also useful as a guide to your decision as to when the roast is “ready.”
 This rub is a variation of the recipe HERE, with paprika, ground black pepper and sugar added to add a little variety.

-The medium rare appearance is preserved in this case, even though the roast was processed, shocked and rekindled.
 This is dependent on the particular cut used as well the original time and temperature utilized.
 I find that tender cuts like New Yorks, filets and rib eyes are less tolerant of the shocking and rekindling model.

 Clean plates, empty space around the rim, a little altitude, a little attitude–they all go a long way to an eye-catching appearance.